-Although infrequently encountered during the AI surveys, the length frequency histograms of dusky rockfish consistently show that mainly fish over 30 cm are captured with this gear type (mean length is 39 cm, Figure 14.2).
+Although infrequently encountered during the AI surveys, the length frequency histograms of dusky rockfish consistently show that mainly fish over 30 cm are captured in bottom trawl gear (mean = 39 cm, Figure 14.2).
 In 2006 the mean length increased to about 42 cm and reflected the size distribution from those dusky measured from fishery hauls (Figure 14.2).